ubi-agni/ros-builder-action/README.md

       SSH_PRIVATE_KEY: ${{ secrets.DEPLOY_PRIVATE_KEY }}  # used for other repo
 ```

-More complex usage examples can be found in [interactive.yaml](.github/workflows/interactive.yaml) or [splitted.yaml](.github/workflows/splitted.yaml).
+More complex usage examples can be found in [interactive.yaml](.github/workflows/interactive.yaml).

 ### Environment variables